 Welly wanging contests are a vital part of Yorkshire Day.
 Picture credit: welliefreak Wikipedia Creative commons

-If you are from Yorkshire you will probably already know this, but as we are on t’internet and potentially someone could be reading this on a desert island it is important to point out that welly wanging does exist and is a truly great sport.
+If you’re from Yorkshire you’ll probably already know this, but as we are on t’internet and potentially someone could be reading this on a desert island it is important to point out that welly wanging does exist and is a truly great sport.
 The rules are simple- grab a welly and “wang” (or throw) it as far as you can.

 Events can be found at Yorkshire Day events across the county.
 It’s origins come from the Pennine village of Upperthong, which is also home to the annual World Championships, held here each June.

 Fancy a go?
 The complete set of rules can be found on the Upperthong village website.

 4. Every year there is a host town

 Like the Olympics, or the World Cup, a host is nominated for the event each year.
 Several places in the county have had this honour in recent years, including Doncaster (2015), South Kirkby & Moorthorpe (2014), Skipton (2013), Scarborough (2012), Wakefield (2011) and Hedon near Hull (2010).
 All the county’s mayors and dignitaries, plus The Yorkshire Society, who revived the event in 1975 gather here.
 This year they will meet in Halifax which has been nominated the host town for 2016.

 5. Yorkshire Day is not just celebrated in Yorkshire

 Yes Lancastrians love it too!
 Just kidding!
 Yorkshire Day is celebrated widely among the expat communities, especially in New Zealand, where the town of Waiuku becomes the first town anywhere in the world to celebrate Yorkshire Day each year.
 The celebrations includes guests bringing an item of memorabilia from their home county, a large map of the region where people can stick a pin to show where they are originally from, plus plenty of Yorkshire puddings, fish and chips and mushy peas to eat!